 Figure 2.
 Example of one of the problems solved by IEC 61000-4-30.
-In the graph of RMS voltages above, what is the duration of the voltage dip?
-The answers shown range from 0,5 seconds to 4 seconds, and all of them are technically correct.
-Simply by designating one of these answers as the requirement

-(4 seconds for dip duration measurement, 0.5 seconds for interruption duration measurement), 61000-4-30 reduces cost of instrumentation.
+In this graph of RMS voltages, what is the duration of the voltage dip?
+The answers shown range from 0.5 seconds to 4 seconds, and all of them are technically correct.
+Simply by designating one of these answers as the requirement (4 seconds for dip duration measurement), 0.5 seconds for interruption duration measurement), IEC 61000-4-30 reduces cost of instrumentation.

 Figure 3.
 Example of another problem solved by IEC 61000-4-30.
 Is this dip 50% for two cycles, or 0% for 1 cycle?
 Again, both answers are technically correct.
-61000-4-30 makes it clear that this is a dip to 0% for 1 cycle - thus reducing cost of instrumentation.
+IEC61000-4-30 makes it clear that this is a dip to 0% for 1 cycle - thus reducing cost of instrumentation.

-As a result of this IEC standardization, an instrument can be designed for world-wide acceptance, and the total quantity is much higher.
+As a result of this IEC standardization, an instrument can be designed for worldwide acceptance, allowing much higher total production quantity.
 This means that the development cost burden is much smaller.

-4. Decrease in manufacturing costs
+4. Decrease in Manufacturing Costs